FN Five-seven: Present

 At first, sales of the Five-seven pistol were restricted by FN to military and law enforcement customers, but in 2004 the new Five-seven IOM model was introduced and offered to civilian shooters for use with 5.7×28mm sporting ammunition.
 The IOM model incorporated several modifications to the weapon's design, such as the addition of an M1913 accessory rail, a magazine safety mechanism, and fully adjustable sights.

 Further development of the Five-seven pistol led to the introduction of the Five-seven USG model, which was approved by the ATF as a sporting firearm in 2004.
 The USG model incorporates a conventionally shaped square trigger guard, a reversible magazine release, and other minor changes.

 The Five-seven MK2 was introduced in 2013, replacing the USG model.
 The MK2 model has cocking serrations on the front of the slide, all black controls, and slightly different iron sights.

-The Five-seven MK3 MRD was introduced at Eurosatory in 2022, introducing a threaded barrel, making it possible to use a silencer, a new texture pattern on the grip and deeper slide serrations.
-The MRD variant is available only to the government and law enforcement, with a civilian version scheduled for a later release.
+The Five-seven MK3 MRD was introduced at Eurosatory in 2022, introducing the possibility to mount a Mini Red Dot on top of the slide, a threaded barrel, making it possible to use a silencer, a new texture pattern on the grip and deeper slide serrations.